-Milestone #1: Define Key Functions Some things to think about:
+Milestone #1: Define Key Functions

 Clarify roles, responsibilities, and accountability mechanisms.
 In Stage 1, policymaking partners began to create the context for change.
 Now, new questions arise.
 Who should do what?
 By when?
 The Collaborative Leadership Framework in Part Two describes the partners and functions that, according to experience, are required as scaleup progresses.
 The framework will help you understand the sequence of actions needed for implementing your vision of a scaled-up system and then help you consider how best to get the job done.